Our Services

 Helpful Resources

-Thyroid swelling is often a goiter, an enlarged thyroid that is usually benign; common causes include iodine imbalance, Hashimoto's or Graves' disease, thyroid nodules, and less often thyroid cancer.
+Thyroid swelling, often called a goiter, is an enlarged thyroid gland that is usually benign.
+The most common causes include iodine imbalance, autoimmune conditions like Hashimoto's thyroiditis or Graves' disease, thyroid nodules, and, less commonly, thyroid cancer.

-See a clinician for a neck exam, thyroid blood tests, and an ultrasound, with biopsy if needed, and seek urgent care for trouble breathing, difficulty swallowing, rapid growth, or persistent hoarseness.
-There are several factors to consider, and treatments vary from watchful monitoring to medications, radioactive iodine, or surgery; see below for important details that can guide your next steps.
+Recommended next steps include seeing a clinician for a neck exam, thyroid blood tests (TSH, T3, T4), and an ultrasound, with a biopsy if warranted.
+Seek urgent care immediately for trouble breathing, difficulty swallowing, rapid neck growth, or persistent hoarseness.
+Treatment depends on the cause and may range from watchful monitoring to medications, radioactive iodine therapy, or surgery.

 Understanding what a goiter is, why it happens, and what steps to take next can help you stay informed and calm while making smart health decisions.